Bachelor of Clinical Science (Medicine) / Doctor of Medicine (MD) (4758)

 Work Integrated Learning

 Western Sydney University seeks to enhance student learning experiences by enabling students to engage in the culture, expectations and practices of their profession or discipline.
-This program includes a placement or other community-based unpaid practical experience.
+This program includes mandatory placements and other community-based unpaid practical experience in a number of locations throughout Greater Western Sydney and rural New South Wales.

 International students should also refer to the link below for more information and a link to the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).